If you are the one claiming tax benefit on interest payment on home loans, this is something for your attention.

 Wondering, how does it relate to interest on home loan?

 In case of a let-out property, there is no limit on the quantum of interest which can be claimed as deduction.
 However, in case of a self-occupied property, the limit is Rs.
 2,00,000 or Rs.
 30,000, as the case may be.
+I found it at Inheritance Advanced website that loan can also be taken on an inherited asset through a probate process.

 Here is an example to let you understand how your computation of income looks like: